scilus/nf-scil/README.md

 > If the second command above fails, `pipx` cannot be found in the path.
 Prepend the second command with `$(which python) -m` and rerun the whole block.

+> [!WARNING]
+> Poetry doesn't like when other python environments are activated around it.
+Make sure to deactivate any before calling `poetry` commands.

 Once done, install the project with :

 ```